helidon-io/helidon/docs/modules/telemetry/opentelemetry.md

 - [the OpenTelemetry tracing provider][otel-provider-section]
 - [the OTLP exporter dependency](#additional-dependencies)

-For a complete example, see the [Oracle APM example application][apm-example].

 ### OTLP Retry Policy

 You can control how each exporter retries if a transmission to a backend fails.